pageview

 The location of chefs Luke Dale-Roberts and Ryan Cole’s Salsify at The Roundhouse affords patrons spectacular views of Lion’s Head and the ocean below the heritage building.
 Inside Salsify are two dining rooms, the Leather Lounge with a cosy fireplace and the Sea Room, which has a lighter, more modern feel.
 The sumptuous interiors set the backdrop for a fine-dining culinary experience that makes a seat in Salsify one of the most enviable things to have.
 Foraged ingredients feature prominently in dishes whether you order à la carte or from the tasting menu.
 Their octopus comes highly recommended.
 Book in advance for Sunday lunch.

-Did we miss your favourite restaurant with a breathtaking view in Cape Town?
+Did we miss your favorite restaurant with a breathtaking view in Cape Town?
 Let us know in the comments section below.

 Leave a comment